-There are situations where you need to open plain-text files with unknown or unregistered file extension, using Notepad or any other text editor.
-No file association exists for extension-less files and files with unknown extension in Windows.
+There are situations where you need to open plain-text files having an unknown or unregistered file extension using Notepad.
+By default, no file association exists for extension-less files and files with unknown extension in Windows.
 So, to open those files, you use the Open With option and select Notepad from the list.

-Add “Open with Notepad” option to the right-click menu
+Add “Open with Notepad” to the right-click menu

-3. Right-click the file openwithnotepad.reg and then choose Merge.
-This adds the “Open with Notepad” entry to the context menu for all files, regardless of the extension.
+- Right-click the file openwithnotepad.reg and then choose Merge.
+This adds the “Open with Notepad” entry to the context menu for all files.

-If you plan to remove the Open With Notepad option at some time, run the file undo-openwithnotepad.reg.
+If you plan to remove the Open With Notepad option at some time, run the file undo .reg file.

-Here is the contents of the REG file in case you want to make your own.
+Here are the contents of the above .reg file in case you want to make your own.

 Windows Registry Editor Version 5.00 [HKEY_CLASSES_ROOT\*\shell\Notepad] @="Open with Notepad" "Icon"="notepad.exe,0" [HKEY_CLASSES_ROOT\*\shell\Notepad\command] @="notepad.exe \"%1\""